 Example of Usance Letter of Credit

-Example – Mr. James (importer/ buyer) residing in the USA decides to buy goods worth USD 50,000.00 from Mr. Ravi (exporter/ seller) who is based in India.
+Example – Mr. James (importer/ buyer) residing in the USA decides to buy goods worth USD 50,000.00 from Mr. Ravi (exporter/ seller), who is based in India.
 Mr. Ravi wants to use a letter of credit for payment as he wants to mitigate risk.
-Mr. James insists to use usance letter of credit for the transaction as he wants a credit period of 60 days to pay for the goods.
-Mr. Ravi agrees so Mr. James applies for a usance letter of credit of USD 50,000.00 in the name of Mr. Ravi from Bank of America.
-Mr. Ravi nominates Axis Bank, India as his advising bank.
+Mr. James insists on using a usance letter of credit for the transaction as he wants a credit period of 60 days to pay for the goods.
+Mr. Ravi agrees, so Mr. James applies for a usance letter of credit of USD 50,000.00 in the name of Mr. Ravi from Bank of America.
+Mr. Ravi nominates Axis Bank, India, as his advising bank.

 Following is the sequence of the transaction –

-- On February 1, 2018, based on the application of Mr. James, Bank of America issues a usance letter of credit of USD 50,000.00 in the name of Mr. Ravi and sends it to Axis Bank, India.
-The term of usance letter of credit is “payment of USD 50,000.00, 60 days from the date of Bill of Lading”
+- On February 1, 2018, based on the application of Mr. James, Bank of America issues a usance letter of credit of USD 50,000.00 in the name of Mr. Ravi and sent it to Axis Bank, India.
+The term of usance letter of credit is “payment of USD 50,000.00, 60 days from the date of Bill of Lading.”

 - Axis Bank forwards the usance letter of credit to Mr. Ravi.
-He checks the terms and accepts it.
+He checks the terms and accepts them.

 - On April 1, 2018, Mr. Ravi manufactures and ships the ordered goods (amounting to USD 50,000.00) to Mr. James.
 He receives a bill of lading dated April 2, 2018, from the shipping line.